-There are lots of opinion pieces on logo design and it can be rather confusing, but with over the last 15 years experience creating logos for many businesses from startups, to pubs, charities and large corporate businesses we have a good idea about creating effective logo design.
+With over 20 years experience creating logos for many businesses from start-ups, to pubs, charities and large corporate businesses we have a good idea about creating an effective logo design.

 Complicated logos can sometimes be difficult to reproduce, or scale to different sizes or even work consistently both online and offline and can be lost in translation and this isn’t going to reflect too well on your business in the eyes of the consumer.

 Create a clear brief on what you want to achieve with your new logo design.
 Research and see what types of logos you like and don’t like, think about how the logo will be used, online and offline.

 Detail what core messages you want to convey through the logo and how you would like the logo to be perceived.

 All of this information will allow your designer to have a clear picture of what it is you want to achieve, this can save you a lot of time, heartache and money along the way.

 Anyone can create a logo.
 But it takes craft, experience and understanding to create one that is the right fit and works for a business’s needs and requirements.

 Your logo should represent many aspects of your business, it should be distinctive, memorable and convey your key messages.